Skip To The Main Content

 Blackstone-led consortium’s $20 billion acquisition of a majority interest in Refinitiv and Refinitiv’s $27 billion acquisition by London Stock Exchange

-TD Bank’s $26 billion sale of its affiliate TD Ameritrade to Schwab, $1.3 billion acquisition of Cowen and sale of Cowen’s legacy prime brokerage and outsourced trading business to Marex Group
+TD Bank’s $26 billion sale of its affiliate TD Ameritrade to Schwab, $1.3 billion acquisition of Cowen, sale of Cowen’s legacy prime brokerage and outsourced trading business to Marex Group and $14.4 billion sale of all of its shares in Charles Schwab

 People’s United in its $7.6 billion merger with M&T Bank and in numerous bank acquisitions, including United Financial Bancorp ($759 million), First Connecticut Bancorp ($544 million), BSB Bancorp ($327 million) and Suffolk Bancorp ($402 million)